 Platoon Leader, 2nd Lieutenant

-The Finnish Defence Forces (Puolustusvoimat) is Finland's military organization responsible for national defense, with Nylands Brigad being a specialized coastal defense unit that trains elite marine commandos for amphibious and coastal operations.
+The Finnish Defence Forces (Puolustusvoimat) is Finland's military organization responsible for national defense, with Nylands Brigad being a specialized coastal defense unit that trains marine commandos for amphibious and coastal operations.

 During my service with Nylands Brigad, I underwent an intensive transformation from recruit to commissioned officer, culminating in a leadership role within one of Finland's most demanding military units.

-Training and Selection: The journey began with rigorous screening processes designed to identify candidates capable of handling the extreme responsibilities and demands of marine commando leadership.
+Training and Selection: The journey began with rigorous screening processes designed to identify candidates capable of handling the responsibilities and demands of marine commando leadership.
 These evaluations tested not only physical capabilities but also mental resilience, decision-making under pressure, and leadership potential in high-stress environments.

 Command Responsibilities: My duties encompassed both garrison and field operations, requiring adaptability between different operational contexts.
 In day-to-day garrison duties, I was responsible for the command and welfare of 150 soldiers, managing everything from training schedules to personnel development.
-During field operations, I led a specialized unit of 30 soldiers in complex tactical scenarios, where precise coordination and split-second decision-making were essential for mission success and personnel safety.
+During field operations, I led a specialized unit of 30 soldiers in tactical scenarios, where coordination and split-second decision-making were essential for mission success and personnel safety.

 This experience fundamentally shaped my approach to leadership, teaching me the importance of clear communication, decisive action, and maintaining team cohesion under pressure.